 Snapping, cracking and popping are noises you might expect to hear from your morning bowl of cereal, but not during or after a workout.
 Most of the time, elbow cracking or popping sounds are simply normal sounds associated with movement.
 Cracking or popping elbows usually do not require treatment, but if the sound is accompanied by pain or swelling, seek medical evaluation before you resume exercise.

-When working out, you might hear just one elbow crack or pop or several in succession.
+When working out, you might hear just one elbow crack or pop, or several in succession.
 Other joints, such as your ankles, knees and neck, might also make cracking or popping noises during a workout.
 Your elbow might feel stiff or "locked up" before the cracking noise occurs and then normal after the cracking noise stops.
-In some cases, the cracking noises from your elbow might be accompanied by additional symptoms such as extreme pain, bruising and a distortion of the elbow joint.
+In some cases, the cracking or popping noises from your elbow might be accompanied by additional symptoms such as extreme pain, bruising and distortion of the elbow joint.

-Elbow cracks from a buildup of gasses in the synovial fluid do not require any special treatment.
+Elbow cracking or popping sounds caused by the buildup of gasses in the synovial fluid do not require any special treatment.
 They are a normal side effect of moving your joint during a workout.
 If you have osteoarthritis, you might consider taking an anti-inflammatory medication such as ibuprofen before working out, or doctors might prescribe a corticosteroid to reduce swelling that causes bones in the elbow to rub together and make noises.